PennyLaneAI/qml/glossary/quantum_differentiable_programming.rst

 is a very powerful tool because once the set of rules is implemented, we can symbolically differentiate arbitrary functions that are encompassed by them.
 However the scope of this method can be limited since it requires "hand-written" support for new functions.
+Further, symbolic differentiation suffers from the same drawbacks we might recall from high school; sometimes, the pathway towards an analytic solution may be intensely convoluted, or potentially an analytic solution may not exist!

 Numerical differentiation